alvas/vimwiki/video_capture.md

 transform: converting a block of image samples into a different domain

-quanntization: reducing the precision of transform coefficients
+quantization: reducing the precision of transform coefficients

 context adaptive variable length codes(CAVLC)